FejixGUI/fejix_runtime/CODING_NOTES.md

 * [test](./test/) - development test(s)
 * [tools](./tools/) - tools that aid building the project
 * [deprecated](./deprecated/) - all deprecated code that may be useful in the future

+# Fejix Runtime details

+This might be too cryptic, but it is worth to mention.

+All platform-specific functionalities like windowing API and OpenGL context creation are organised in the following way:
+1. Platform-specific headers define platform-specific data types (`struct`s).
+2. Generic headers select the platform-specific header for the current platform and declare generic functions using the types from (1).
+3. Platform-specific source files implement the functions declared in (2).

+All rendering backends are organised like this:
+1. [fejix_runtime/internal/backend.h](include/fejix_runtime/internal/backend.h) defines the `FjBackend` structure
+    which contains virtual functions (pointers to functions).
+2. The `fjBackendInitApp` function defined in [fejix_private/backend_generic.h](include/fejix_private/backend_generic.h) tries to run all possible `fjBackendInitApp_<BACKEND_NAME>` functions when a new App is being created.
+I said "all possible" because if an initialiser fails, `fjBackendInitApp` falls back to another one.

 # Code style